 For active users, you can build feedback opportunities into the product experience at specific times.
-You might want to push a notification that encourages app ratings and reviews for new users who have engaged with your product for less than a month.
-If they’ve been retained for several months, you push another round of notifications asking them to update their reviews.
+You might want to push a notification encouraging app ratings and reviews for new users who have engaged with your product for less than a month.
+If they’ve been retained for several months, you can push another round of notifications asking them to update their reviews.

 Examining product analytics means you can make strategic updates to improve your user retention rates.
-Product data, such as time spent in the app and feature usage rates, show which aspects of your product have the most impact on your users’ behavior.
+Product data, such as time spent in the app and feature usage rates, show which aspects of your product impact your users’ behavior most.

-Track your users’ typical behavior to get a baseline of how people engage with your product.
-Try to spot usage trends that point to areas for improvement — for example, if users don’t spend much time engaging with one of your core features, you may need to put that offering in a more obvious place or change the way it functions altogether.
+Track your users’ typical behavior to understand how people engage with your product.
+Try to spot usage trends that point to areas for improvement — for example, if users don’t spend much time engaging with one of your core features, you may need to put that offering in a more prominent place or change the way it functions altogether.

-Looking for anomalies is another great way to pinpoint areas where you need to improve.
-If you’ve recently updated or made changes to your app and you see a spike in churn, that could indicate that the changes are unpopular or that something isn’t working as intended.
+Looking for anomalies is another excellent way to pinpoint areas where you can improve.
+If you’ve recently updated or made changes to your app and you see a spike in churn, that could indicate that the changes are unpopular or something isn’t working as intended.

 Remember to weigh your improvements against your user retention rate goals.
 Making small or seemingly mundane changes could have a bigger impact on your users’ opinion of your product than a full-scale redesign.